Todd-Productions/cirrus-designs/src/pages/about.md

 Our design process is rooted in three-dimensional design and drafting using programs like AutoCAD, Solidworks, or Inventor, depending on the needs of our clients.
 We use the latest point cloud technology to improve accuracy and facilitate early visualization.
 The point cloud technology is also an effective means to document existing conditions and even reverse engineer your products.

-Cirrus Design is a small firm with 6 employees based out of Washington with services in Spokane, WA, Boise, ID and the Island of Hawaii.
+Cirrus Design is a small firm with 6 employees based out of Washington with services in Spokane, WA, Seattle, WA, and Boise, ID.

 Founded in September 2009, Incorporated in Feb.
 2014 they have 10+ years of experience as a Company in mechanical, electrical and structural design and working at Hydro Facilities.